The promise of the book Richer Wiser happier by William Green is to show us how the world’s greatest investors win in markets and life.

 The epilogue of Richer Wiser Happier is about how money alone does not make us happy.

 Where it gets interesting is when William Green writes:

 “For many of the most successful investors I’ve interviewed, that freedom to construct a life that aligns authentically with their passions may be the single greatest luxury that money can buy.”

 Independence and freedom to work with whom we want, when we want, and how much we work is a big driver for many of the happier billionaire investors presented in the book.

-If you watched my video until here, what is the one thing that resonated most with you – or what is an insight that you think might help you become a better investor?
+If you read my review of Richer Wiser Happier until here, what is the one thing that resonated most with you – or what is an insight that you think might help you become a better investor?